patrickyan/balanced/README.md

 The Symphony CMS Balanced Extension uses **filters** at its heart to carry out Balanced API calls.
 Regular Symphony events with Balanced filters are used to call Balanced and save response data into your section.
 You can also setup Balanced Webhooks with the provided event.

 In order to use this extension it will be important to become familiar with the required arguments and responses of each filter.
-Please read the [Balanced API Reference](https://docs.balancedpayments.com/current/api.html) for all the accepted fields for each call.
+Please read the [Balanced API Reference](https://docs.balancedpayments.com/current/api.html) for the list of accepted arguments.

 Setup
 --------